Mumbai: Soon, stroll and take selfies on Bandra Reclamation promenade

-The final touches are in progress and the seaside walkway is expected to be thrown open by March
+The final touches to the promenade along Bandra Reclamation are in progress and the seaside walkway is expected to be thrown open by March

 Mumbaikars will soon be able to take walks on the promenade along Bandra Reclamation, as the work of making the final touches is in progress.
 Once it is thrown open, the promenade along the road going towards the sea link, could become the new favourite destination of tourists.